qoyri/anti-veille/README.md

 ## Configuration

-- **Sleep Timeout:**
+- **Lock Timeout:**
-  The sleep timeout is automatically determined by Windows power settings (via `PowerHelper.GetSleepTimeoutAC()`) and can be overridden in the configuration.
+  The Lock timeout is automatically determined by Windows power settings (via `PowerHelper.GetSleepTimeoutAC()`) and can be overridden in the configuration.

 - **Detection Sensitivity:**
   The sensitivity for face detection (Haar Cascade) can be adjusted via a slider in the application's UI.
 This value is saved in the registry and reloaded on startup.